amymb/til-api/README.md

 **API setup**

-Clone down project to your local machine.
+Clone down project to your local machine. cd into the project.

 Install rbenv or rvm to install and manage Ruby versions.
 This repo uses 2.5.1